 Cambian Whinfell School's curriculum is designed to enable our young people to build self-esteem and achieve their full potential.

 Our students all access the national curriculum and most sit at least 8 GCSEs, some accessing the highest grades.
-We also offer a wide range of accredited courses for example through ASDAN (Award Scheme Development and Accreditation Network).
-Post-16 students may remain within the school to continue their studies and we can currently offer A levels in English, maths, English, geography, chemistry, and art.
+We also offer a wide range of accredited courses for example through WJEC Entry Pathways in Independent Living and Preparing for Working Life and Post-16 students may remain within the school to continue their studies and we can currently offer A levels in English, Media Studies, Maths, Geography, Chemistry, and Art.

 We also have excellent links with a local further education College where students can be supported to not only access a wider range of opportunities but also become used to working alongside peers in a busier, more mainstream environment.
 This can be an important milestone towards independence and bolsters self-esteem.
 Some students will attend on a part or full-time basis depending on their choice of subjects or even as an evening course.
 For some of our young people to avoid ‘falling off the edge’ at 16 and to continue to be academically challenged, the college link is really important.

 Work experience is crucial in developing awareness of the world outside the ‘Whinfell Bubble’ and of building resilience.
 We have a robust programme which is individually tailored and we work closely with the local careers service to prepare our young people for life beyond school.

 At Whinfell School we benefit from having a closely integrated multi-disciplinary team that includes:

 The team informs the waking curriculum and the environment around each young person.
 We have a solution-focussed approach and concentrate on developing emotional self-regulation and resilience.
 We focus on the development of personal, social, communication and living skills and deliver through an informed Individual Development Plan for each young person.